tqhuy2018/Casper-ObjectiveC-sdk/README.md

 ### Build and test in Terminal

-You can check the build and test result from the "Action" section of the SDK in Github.
+You can check the build and test result from the "Actions" section of the SDK in Github.
+There is a ".yml" file for building and testing the sdk using Github simulator for MacOS environment.

 If you want to make it locally, you still need a Mac running MacOS 10.15 or above and then follow these steps: